Note from the Co-chairs

 Professor V. Kumar

-- Welcome from Executive Dean Professor Peter Moizer
+- Executive Dean Professor Peter Moizer's welcome message, June 2018

-As Executive Dean of the Business School, I would like to congratulate our Marketing Division on bringing the Doctoral Consortium to LUBS and providing a good reflection of their dedication to learning and teaching, commitment to scholarship, and contribution to the community.
+As Executive Dean of the School, I would like to congratulate our Marketing Division on bringing the Doctoral Consortium to Leeds and providing a good reflection of their dedication to learning and teaching, commitment to scholarship, and contribution to the community.

 I would like to take this opportunity to thank our Marketing Division faculty, and especially Costas Katsikeas, V. Kumar, and Rob Palmatier for serving as co-chairs for the 2018 Doctoral Consortium.

-On behalf of everyone here at LUBS, I would like to welcome you to Leeds and to the 53rd AMA–Sheth Foundation Doctoral Consortium.
+On behalf of everyone here at the Business School, I would like to welcome you to Leeds and to the 53rd AMA–Sheth Foundation Doctoral Consortium.

 2018 theme: The Power of Marketing in a Dynamic Global Economy